t3kt/raytk/docs/_reference/operators/field/rampField.md

     name: Axis
     readOnlyHandling: semibaked
     regularHandling: semibaked
+    summary: Which axis of the position (or coord input) the ramp should use.
   - label: Coordinate Range
     name: Range
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The start and end of the ramp along the chosen axis.
   - label: Point 1
     name: Point1
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The start point when using arbitrary points.
   - label: Point 2
     name: Point2
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The ened point when using arbitrary points.
   - label: Extend Mode
     menuOptions:
     - label: Hold